 That’s all the more reason to pack light.
-You know your carry-on bag won’t be lost, you won’t have to wait around for your checked bag to finally show up at baggage claim, and best of all, you’ll save money.
+You know your carry-on bag won’t be lost, you won’t have to wait around for your checked bag to finally show up at baggage claim (if it ever does), and best of all, you’ll save money.

 But packing carry-on only can be a challenge.
 To help, we’ve rounded up 18 great tips from Going staff and jet-setting members of the Going Travel Community on Facebook.
 Here are their tips on how to pack light and avoid bag fees.

 1. Put together a capsule wardrobe to bring fewer items of clothing

 A capsule wardrobe is a collection of classic items that can be mixed and matched to create multiple outfits with just a few pieces of clothing.
 Perfect yours and you’ll have plenty of stylish options without overloading your bag.

 - “Don’t pack options.
 Pack outfits.” - Travel Community member Allison B.

 - “I typically pair two or three tops with one bottom item.
 For example: one pair of jeans should go with one long-sleeved top, one T-shirt, and one button-up.
 Depending on the length of your trip, add one or two other combinations, and you'll be set! - Going Customer Advocate Alex Morton